bob123456678/TrainControl/src/examples/Readme.md

 The `Layout` class also allows *optional* pre-departure, pre-arrival, and post-arrival callbacks to be set to turn on functions and lights as desired.
 In these lambda functions, `loc` is a reference to the locomotive itself.

-    data.getLocByName("SNCF 422365").setCallback(Layout.CB_ROUTE_START, (loc) -> {loc.lightsOn().delay(1, 3);});
+    // You can also simply use layout.applyDefaultLocCallbacks(data.getLocByName("SNCF 422365")) to use the preferred functions set in the TrainControl UI data.getLocByName("SNCF 422365").setCallback(Layout.CB_ROUTE_START, (loc) -> {loc.lightsOn().delay(1, 3);});
     data.getLocByName("140 024-1 DB AG").setCallback(Layout.CB_ROUTE_START, (loc) -> {loc.lightsOn().delay(1, 3).toggleF(11);});